Gujarat: 24 ministers sworn in; not a single induction from Rupani-led ministry | Politics

 “The ceremony was to be held on Wednesday but was postponed as some senior ministers were unhappy over being dropped,” the source said.
 Banners and hoardings put up at Raj Bhavan for Wednesday’s ceremony had to be removed, he pointed out.

-When reporters asked former deputy chief minister Nitin Patel about reports of rumblings in the BJP, he sounded philosophical.
+When reporters asked Nitin Patel about reports of rumblings in the BJP, he sounded philosophical.

 ''People come and go from the posts.
 Their supporters feel left out.
 But now it is not my responsibility.
 The party leadership has to look after it,” Patel said. ''I want to congratulate the ministers, they will lead the party in the next election,'' he added.